JasonDai1219/cse15l-lab-reports/lab-report-1-week-1.md

 and also `ssh cs15lfa22pv@ieng6.ucsd.edu "ls"` to log in and also list out all the files.

 It is also convienient to use the up arrow to retrieve your previous command.

+---
+## Conclusion
+By now, you should be able to use the remote access now, if you have any probelm or confusion in future usings, you are always welcome to come back to find information that may help you figure out the problem.